 Why we did it

-Lewes Road (A270) is an important part of the city’s road network, linking the city centre northwards to major employers and destinations including two universities, a medical school and a football stadium.
+Lewes Road (A270) is an important part of the city’s road network, linking the city centre northwards to major employers and destinations, including 2 universities, a medical school and a football stadium.
 The scheme aimed to:

 Post-scheme monitoring reveals shifts towards cycling along the corridor, demonstrating that the infrastructure improvements have encouraged people to travel differently.
 Traffic surveys undertaken before scheme construction were replicated shortly after the scheme opening in September 2013 and again in February 2015.